 It is one of the most searched words for youth on YouTube.
 You get millions of views every day on Spotify.
 According to the international ranking of the most famous music streaming platforms, trap tracks were the most listened to in 2018, and the trend is increasing.
-A mix of music and words that becomes a kind of soundtrack to the lives of teenagers and teens, but also for pre-teens who are always connected through their smartphones and headphones and spend hours listening to traps.
+A mix of music and words that becomes a kind of soundtrack to the lives of teenagers and teens, but also for pre-teens who are always connected through their smartphones and headphones and spend hours listening to hip hop instruments.

 What is trap music?

 Trap originated in the southern United States in the early 1990s and is essentially a subgenre of rap, or hip-hop.
 During these years the term trap spread to youth jargon and was often used in songs by some rappers such as Cool Breeze, Dungeon Family, Ghetto Mafia and Outkast.

 It is used to indicate trap houses, old abandoned houses in the ghetto of Atlanta where drug trafficking and drug use were common and where many who entered were trapped in such a life.
 The name of this style of music accurately refers to a trap.
 Thus, reports on the events of these departments began to define the characteristics of a new musical model, with the main themes being drugs, drug trafficking and money in particular; Whereas the sound of “classic” rap changes to trap due to the contribution of synthesizers and electronic drums.

 Trap Mania: Not just music, videos too

 Over time, trap music gradually moved away from the ghetto and became increasingly popular.
 This is due to the rising popularity of rappers such as T.I., Young Jeezy, Gucci Mane, Young Thug and Migos, but also because established singers have started playing trap.